 Dear Owl Class Parents,

 Homework is your opportunity to see what we are learning in class.
-It will be given out on a Tuesday and should be returned to school the following Monday - a box will be provided.
-Please note that if homework is late, it will be marked the following week.
-Spare copies of the work will always be left in a folder by the door in case your child is away that day or has forgotten it.
+It will be given out on a Tuesday and should be returned to school the following Tuesday.
+Spare copies of the work will always be left in a folder by the door in case your child is away when it is given out or has forgotten it.
 This term it will include:

 Each week we will set a main task.
-This may be an English or topic activity, and will be based on a particular area of learning.
+This may be an English, Topic, Art or Maths activity, and will be based on a particular area of learning.
 The first homework this term will be given out during the second week of the term.

 Your child should be reading every night and recording it in their Reading Journals.
 You can support them by discussing what they have read and encouraging them to express their opinions.
-By year 5 and 6 they should be able to offer their own opinions and support them with evidence from the text.
+By year 6, they should be able to offer their own opinions and back them up with evidence from the text.

-Please note, your child should be doing no more than two and half hours homework per week.
-Do make a note in the homework book if you feel your child is struggling with the task or has required a lot of parental help to complete it.
+Please note that your child should be doing no more than two and half hours homework per week.
+Do comment in the homework book if you feel your child is struggling with the task or has required parental help to complete it.

-PE will now be on a Tuesday and Thursday afternoon so could you please ensure that your child’s PE bag is in school on those days - with all items labelled.
-A named water bottle would also be useful.
+P.E will be on a Tuesday and Thursday afternoon so could you please ensure that your child’s P.E bag is in school on those days with all items labelled.
+A named water bottle (containing only water please) would also be useful.
 Could you also make sure that their PE shoes fit, as it is difficult for children to take part with ill-fitting daps or trainers.

-As always, if you have any queries or have any other concerns please do come and talk to me; after school is preferable but my door is always open.
+As always, if you have any queries do come and talk to us; our door is always open.